nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 2b1.
 ContaX shows an error message indicating that an invalid character was found.
     * 2b2.
 ContaX shows the expected allowed values.
     * Use case ends.

+* 3a.
+ContaX has no persons to list.
+  * Use case ends.

 **Use case: List appointments**